SJ23 Tech Tip F31, (Updated 2022-06-26) Bob Schimmel | |||||||||||||||

 is something as frustrating as a sheet that slips or pops off a winch.
 SAFETY - You shouldn't sail with a

 handle locked in a winch.
-I realize it seldom happens, but if the ratchet lets go and you are
+I realize it seldom happens, but if the winch ratchet lets go and you are

 within the turning radius of the handle, you will receive a nasty whack.